Brownies are household spirits from British folklore.

 of such a key.

-What is said about the Nanteos Cup is true, with the
+What is said about the Nanteos Cup is true, except for

-exception of its history.
-That is based on a statement by the Cup’s owner in
+its history.
+That is based on a statement by the Cup’s owner in 1878.

 What John says about the goblet is true.